kfly8/Type-Equal/README.md

 # NAME

-Types::Eq - It's new $module
+Types::Equal - It's new $module

 # SYNOPSIS

-    use Types::Eq;
+    use Types::Equal;

 # DESCRIPTION

-Types::Eq is ...
+Types::Equal is ...

 # LICENSE